clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 Configure the Keyboard
 ======================

 #.
-From the main menu, select :guilabel:`Configure the Keyboard`.
+From the Main Menu, select :guilabel:`Configure the Keyboard`.

 #.
 Select :kbd:`Enter`.